awkwardbunny/signal-bot/README.md

 * `!msg [receipient] [message]` - sends message to another account
 * `!users` - lists registered users
 * `!mkadmin [number of another user]` - makes another account admin

+Any messages starting with two exclamation marks `!!` will be ignored.
+Also, messages without the `!` prefix will be ignored in a group chat.

 # Notes
 Written kinda hastly bc excited to see it work.
 Need to rewrite much more nicely.